w3c/openscreenprotocol/quic.md

 controller and display.
 The following mapping could be used to associate streams with Presentation API concepts:

-- One reserved stream 5 for control messages between the controller and display.
+- One reserved stream with ID 5 for control messages between the controller and display.
 - One stream with ID >= 10 for each PresentationConnection.

 Within each stream, an Open Screen specific framing would have to be defined to